Welcome to our Governors’ section.

 Full Governing Body meetings are at least three times a year (Autumn, Spring and Summer) with sub-committees meeting separately at least three times a year too (prior to the Full Governors Meeting) - it is expected that the Chair of the committees feeds back to the Full Governing Body any celebrations, concerns/worries and possible action.
 The two sub-committees are:

 Governors are on either committee.
-The Chair and Vice-Chair of each committee are voted for annually in September.
+The Chair of each committee is voted for annually in September.

 Our Finance, Personnel & Premises committee are: